gudn/tmpctl/README.md

 # Comment
 src/
 Cargo.*
-# will match .git folder and .gitignore file
+# will match .git folder and .git file
 .git
 :some[[:alpha:]]regex$
 ```